raspberrypi/documentation/configuration/raspi-config.md

 #### Change Timezone

-Select your correct timezone, starting with the region e.g. `Europe`, then selecting a city, e.g. `London`.
+Select your local timezone, starting with the region e.g. `Europe`; then selecting a city, e.g. `London`.
 Type a letter to skip down the list to that point in the alphabet.

 #### Change Keyboard Layout